BIPOC women trail runners

 We prioritize intersectionalities within the BIPOC community, recognizing the unique experiences of women, LGBTQ+ individuals, immigrants, and people with disabilities

-Engage with our community when possible to build connections and find support.
+Engage with our community when possible to build connections and find support

 Why This Matters

-The Tierra Libre Run Athlete Fund was born from our own experiences as BIPOC runners navigating predominantly white spaces.
 We're not just offering financial assistance—we're building a community where runners of color can thrive, grow, and transform the trail running landscape together.
+Every funded athlete becomes part of a movement that's changing who gets to access these incredible experiences.

 Whether you're new to trail running or looking to take your running journey to the next level, we're here to support you every step of the way.